-There are already in this country laws that allow for prosecution of people who incite others to break the law.
-In addition, well established trespass laws already exist and adequately fulfil their objectives.
-This new law is redundant.
+There are already in this country well established laws that allow for prosecution of people who trespass, damage property or incite others to break the law.
+Any new law would be redundant.

-We support the submission by the Legal Services Commission of South Australia, which says it "considers that the new offences are unnecessary" because "there are already significant and appropriate sanctions against this type of behaviour."
+We note the recent submission by the Legal Services Commission of South Australia to the Senate Legal and Constitutional Affairs Committee on the Criminal Code Amendment (Agricultural Protection) Bill 2019.
+The amendment would introduce two new offences relating to the use of a carriage service to incite trespass, property offences, or other offences on agricultural land.
+The Commission says it "considers that the new offences are unnecessary" because "there are already significant and appropriate sanctions against this type of behaviour."